Niklss/Niklss-ml-engineer-coding-challenge/README.md

 the performance.

 ## II.
 Research and Prototyping
-For this part you are required to install some dependencies
+For this part you are required to install some dependencies that are not presented in requirements.txt
 ```
 fairseq==0.12.2
 pytorch==1.13.1